-In their September 9, 2023 letter to the Institution initiating the DRP, the Complainant submits the following:
+In her September 11, 2023 letter to the Institution initiating the DRP, the Complainant refuses the Institution's offer for an Herbal Consulting Diploma and submits the following:

-"As a student enrolled in the 4-year program, I believe I was misled by DHC, as the program should have continued without interruption until my graduation (2025).
-With this suspension, the length of the program has significantly changed without my consent".
+As a student enrolled in the 4-year program, I was misled by [the Institution], as the program should have continued without interruption until my graduation (2025).
+With this suspension, the length of the program has significantly changed without my consent.
+Our contract, or the Student Handbook, do not state that the program can be put on hold.
+Suspending the program is a breach of contract as [the Institution] is failing to fulfill its obligations to the students.
+Upon signing up for the 4-year program, I agreed to pay a fee for education and the school accepting my payment entered upon a covenant.

-The Complainant adds that the timing of the notice did not allow them to pursue other options, such as transferring to another institution.
-They add that other institutions may not recognize all their credits, which means they would incur additional costs.
-The Complainant asks for a refund of all fees paid in respect of Years 1 and 2.
+The Complainant adds that the timing of the notice did not allow her to pursue other options, such as transferring to another institution.
+She says that the Program is unique and other institutions may not recognize all her credits, which means she would incur additional costs.

+The Complainant asks the Institution refund tuition paid in respect of Years 1 and 2.